 - Office procedures protect the confidentiality of parents, young people and children.

-- Personal information sent by email is with the parent’s, young person or child’s permission and where necessary, encrypted according to Southend Borough Councils policy.
+- Personal information sent by email is with the parent’s, young person or child’s permission and where necessary, encrypted according to Southend Councils policy.

 - “Coded” information such as initials and date of birth should be used in electronic and insecure communications.